 Celebrating Writing and Food

-Congregation Bet Ha’am is pleased to announce its third annual gala, A Storied Affair, on Saturday, May 30, 2020.
+Congregation Bet Ha’am is pleased to announce its third annual gala, A Storied Affair, currently scheduled to be held on Saturday, May 30, 2020.

-Our spring gala event will feature ten-minute readings of original stories, excerpts, essays, and poetry by Maine-based writers, interspersed with an indulgent, five-course meal.
-This year’s theme is Justice.
+Our gala event features ten-minute readings of original stories, excerpts, essays, and poetry by Maine-based writers, interspersed with an indulgent, five-course meal.
+This year’s theme is justice.
 We interpret the theme broadly to reflect times of rallying against great injustices, small moments of victory, heroic figures both super and mundane.

 While this is our congregation’s main fund-raising event, we hope to make the evening accessible to all, with tickets starting at roughly $36/person.
 We will also offer higher priced tickets and a raffle.

 From March 1 to March 31, 2020, we will accept works in writing to be read at our gala.
 There is no submission fee.
 We continue to welcome submissions, even if the gala is postponed to the summer or fall.

 Breaking news: The deadline for submission is now April 15, 2020!

 - Original work written by a Maine-based writer